ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: #service_required_resource_group}
 {: faq}

 The terms of the plan for the {{site.data.keyword.contdelivery_short}} service instance that is in the same resource group or org as the toolchain manages the use of some of the tool integrations ({{site.data.keyword.deliverypipeline}}, Eclipse Orion {{site.data.keyword.webide}}, and {{site.data.keyword.gitrepos}}) that are contained in the service.
 The error message indicates that the resource group or org doesn't contain the required instance of the {{site.data.keyword.contdelivery_short}} service.
-For more information about the terms of your plan, see [Plan limitations and usage](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage){: new_window}.
+For more information about the terms of your plan, see [Plan limitations and usage](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage).

 ## I updated information for a toolchain from a Cloud Foundry org, why don't I see my changes in the toolchain?